Jamie Moyer: Broadcasting career

 On February 11, 2014, it was announced that Moyer and fellow former Phillie Matt Stairs would join the Phillies' television broadcast crew as color analysts for the 2014 season.
 Moyer and Stairs joined in-game reporter Gregg Murphy and play-by-play voice Tom McCarthy.
 Following the season, Moyer announced he would not return to the booth in 2015, citing a desire to spend more time with his family.

 Pitching style

-Moyer's pitching approach evolved as he aged.
+As Moyer aged, his pitching approach evolved.
 Most pitchers lose velocity later in their career, and Moyer was no exception—his average fastball speed in 2012 was about 80 MPH, a very slow speed for a non-knuckleball pitcher.
 Instead of velocity, Moyer relied on control and mixing his pitches.
 He threw five main pitches: a sinker, a cut fastball, a slider, a changeup, and a curveball.

 Personal life

 In 1996, Moyer earned a Bachelor of General Studies degree from Indiana University.

 Moyer was married to Karen Phelps, the daughter of former Notre Dame basketball coach Digger Phelps.
 The two were introduced by Harry Caray when Moyer was with the Cubs and Karen was an intern with Cubs broadcast outlet, WGN.
 They were married in a Catholic ceremony and have eight children.
 Moyer and Karen divorced in 2017.

 Moyer's oldest son Dillon was drafted in the 22nd round of the 2010 MLB draft by the Minnesota Twins but did not sign and instead attended UC Irvine for two years.
 He transferred to UC San Diego for his junior and final year, as he graduated in three years with a major in sociology and minor in education.
 He was drafted in the 38th round of the 2013 MLB draft by the Los Angeles Dodgers and signed with them.
 Another son, Hutton, was drafted in the seventh round of the 2015 MLB draft.

 In 2000, Moyer and Karen Phelps Moyer founded Eluna, an organization with a mission to help children in distress.